RogueLikeJavaENS/RogueLike/README.md

  - The game was tested in a grey or black environement.
 ### On Windows
  - PowerShell
- - Widows Terminal
+ - Windows Terminal

 ### On Linux
  - Gnome Bash

 ### On Mac
- - Why use mac ?
+ - Mac Terminal

 ## How to run
-- java -jar RogueLike-1.0-SNAPSHOT.jar
+- java -jar RogueLike-v1.0-beta.jar

 ## Implemented Features
+- Dungeon procedurally generated.
+- Differents types of Room.
+- Move with direction of the player.
-- TODO
+- Monsters.
+- Basic systems of spells.
--
+- Basic merchants.
--
+- Range of spell.
--
+- Level and BTC

 ## Project Member
 `Nom`: Vidal-Mazuy Antoine